-If you want to know who really controls Armada Hoffler Properties, Inc. (NYSE:AHH), then you’ll have to look at the makeup of its share registry.
-Large companies usually have institutions as shareholders, and we usually see insiders owning shares in smaller companies.
+The big shareholder groups in Armada Hoffler Properties, Inc. (NYSE:AHH) have power over the company.
+Insiders often own a large chunk of younger, smaller, companies while huge companies tend to have institutions as shareholders.
 I generally like to see some degree of insider ownership, even if only a little.
-As Nassim Nicholas Taleb said, ‘Don’t tell me what you think, tell me what you have in your portfolio.’
+As Nassim Nicholas Taleb said, 'Don’t tell me what you think, tell me what you have in your portfolio.'

-Armada Hoffler Properties has a market capitalization of US$1.0b, so we would expect some institutional investors to have noticed the stock.
-Taking a look at our data on the ownership groups (below), it’s seems that institutional investors have bought into the company.
-We can zoom in on the different ownership groups, to learn more about AHH.
+Armada Hoffler Properties has a market capitalization of US$1.3b, so we would expect some institutional investors to have noticed the stock.
+Taking a look at our data on the ownership groups (below), it's seems that institutions are noticeable on the share registry.
+Let's delve deeper into each type of owner, to discover more about AHH.

 What Does The Institutional Ownership Tell Us About Armada Hoffler Properties?